-We aim to improve the accuracy and efficiency of diagnostics in general practice, ensuring better access to care and outcomes for patients in all age groups.
+We aim to improve the accuracy and efficiency of diagnostics in general practice, ensuring better access to care and improved outcomes, with a primary focus on pediatric patients.

 The three main areas of focus are:

-• Developing efficient methods for evaluating diagnostic tests in general practice using a multivariable approach, accelerating their implementation, and reducing costs.
+• Developing efficient methods for evaluating diagnostic tests in general practice using a multivariable approach.

 • Improving the organization and efficiency of routine testing in general practice.